chernikovalexey/Kumquat/documentation/Kernel.md

 #Kernel

-Apart file structure and command line API, Kumquat also suggests you all [functions of Prevel](https://github.com/chernikovalexey/Prevel/tree/master/Docs) available in any part of the extension.
+Apart the file structure and Command Line API, Kumquat also suggests you all [functions of Prevel Library](https://github.com/chernikovalexey/Prevel/tree/master/Docs) available in any part of the extension.
 Moreover, Kumquat Kernel offers a few useful and convenient APIs to work with Web SQL DB, cache and so on.